gawkermedia/soy/README.md

 #### The implicit way

-There is an easier way to construct complex data structures using implicit conversions:
+There is an easier way to construct complex data structures using implicit conversions.

 ```scala
 import com.kinja.soy._